bellerofonte/m3u-creator/README.md

 ## Background

-Recently I needed to write a script to create some m3u-playlists for my private [Liquidsoap](https://github.com/savonet/liquidsoap) radio stream (i highly recommend checking their project out, it's amazing) and I figured I may as well upload a slightly polished version of it.
+Recently I needed to write a script to create some m3u-playlists for SD-card for my car's audio system.
+I have forked and improved [this repo](https://github.com/Zylence/m3u-Playlist-Creation-Script).

 ## Features
 This script can be used to create music/video playlists on **Linux**, **macOS** and **Windows** with ease.
 It parses all subdirectories of a given directory (unless exclusions are set) and filters only for file types specified by the user.
 It offers additional options to remove duplicates and choose between absolute and relative paths.